 In the summer of 2021, JPL awarded the GT SSDL the contract to operate Lunar Flashlight.
-A team of student operators, starting with graduate students and eventually including undergraduate students as well, were trained by JPL engineers and subject matter experts (SMEs).
-The GT team established the GT MOC and GDS, participated in spacecraft I&T, and prepared for launch with rigor.
-A brief timeline of GT mission operations involvement is given below:

-July 2021: Contract for operations awarded
+A team of student operators, starting with graduate students and eventually including undergraduate students as well, were trained by JPL engineers and subject matter experts (SMEs), established the GT MOC and GDS, participated in spacecraft I&T, and prepared for launch with rigor.
+A brief timeline of GT mission operations involvement is given below: July 2021: Contract for operations awarded

-August - December 2021: MOC facility buildup

-October 2021: First benchmark mission operations documents delivered

-November 2021 - March 2022: Mission operations team supports spacecraft I&T

-January - March 2022: GT mission operations team leads Day-in-the-Life (DITL) and fault protection testing

-Figure 2: Concept of operations for the Lunar Flashlight mission.

-March - November 2022: Operational Readiness Tests (ORTs); procedure and tool development

-August - December 2022: Training of new operations personnel

-October 2022: Final mission operations documentation released; passed Operational Readiness Review (ORR)

-December 2022 - May 2023: Active operation of the Lunar Flashlight spacecraft
+- August December 2021: MOC facility buildup - October 2021: First benchmark mission operations documents delivered - November 2021 March 2022: Mission operations team supports spacecraft I&T - January March 2022: GT mission operations team leads Day-in-the-Life (DITL) and fault protection testing - March November 2022: Operational Readiness Tests (ORTs); procedure and tool development - August December 2022: Training of new operations personnel - October 2022: Final mission operations documentation released; passed Operational Readiness Review (ORR) - December 2022 May 2023: Active operation of the Lunar Flashlight spacecraft

-While the GT mission operations team started with only four students, it grew to seven graduate and seven undergraduate students, most of whom joined the project at the beginning of the academic year in August 2022.
+While the GT mission operations team started with only four students, it has grown to seven graduate and seven undergraduate students, most of whom joined the project at the beginning of the academic year in August 2022.
 A GT Mission Operations Lead coordinates the activities of the operations team with project management at JPL and other teams, including the propulsion team (which includes representatives from JPL, MSFC, and various vendors) and the science team.
-JPL provides oversight, expertise, and mission assurance in the form of project management, a Mission System Manager (MSM), SMEs for all spacecraft subsystems, a Mission Operations Assurance Manager (MOAM), and the project's Mission Design and Navigation (MD-NAV).
+JPL provides oversight, expertise, and mission assurance in the form of project management, a Mission System Manager (MSM), SMEs for all spacecraft subsystems, a Mission Operations Assurance Manager (MOAM), and the project's Mission Design and Navigation (MDNAV).

-Since the launch in December 2022, GT mission operators have staffed consoles during DSN tracks, usually a few hours long, one to three times a day, commanding and monitoring the spacecraft in real-time "tactical" operations.
+Since the launch in December 2022, GT mission operators have staffed consoles during DSN tracks, usually a few hours long, one to three times a day, commanding and monitoring the spacecraft in realtime "tactical" operations.
 Additionally, new activities, including command sequences and procedures, have been developed in "strategic" time between contacts to exercise the spacecraft's capabilities and respond to the dynamic anomalous environment.
 Every new activity is subject to verification and validation on the LF testbed, which is housed in the GT MOC, and reviewed by SMEs and project management.
 Finding a balance between strategic and tactical operations for a small project in which the mission operators have distributed responsibilities has been an evolving challenge.
 With JPL SMEs often not closely involved in day-to-day operations or the development of new activities, operators took on roles as "subsystem leads for operations" as part of training and preparation; however, these same operators were often relied on for their tactical experience as well.
 Reference 7 describes the processes and approach that have allowed the mission operations team to overcome many of these challenges.